-GEA by Root:1 2020 Andean Red Wine, Central Valley.
-Chile (\$25) This bag-in-box blend of Cabernet Sauvignon and País, Chile's ancestral

-Prescription Vineyards 2019 Cabernet Sauvignon, Alexander Valley, Sonoma County (\$30) Grainy tannins fulfill their mission to coat the teeth with blueberry compote.
+GEA by Root:1 2020 Andean Red Wine.
+Central Valley.
+Chile (\$25) This bag-in-box blend of Cabernet Sauvignon and País, Chile's ancestral grape, unleashes plush tannins and notes of boysenberry, cigar box, espresso, and tilled soil.
+Deep, dark, and juicy, it's a dynamic and pleasurable experience.
+90 Prescription Vineyards 2019 Cabernet Sauvignon, Alexander Valley, Sonoma County (\$30) Grainy tannins fulfill their mission to coat the teeth with blueberry compote.
 This dynamo of a wine overflows with plump plum, powdered cocoa, and blooming lavender-it's really an over-the-counter cure for disbelievers of the Alexander Valley's potential for textural lushness.
 Winemaker Rob Lloyd overdelivers on some amazing medicine for the soul.

-9999 eStCru 2020 Blockchain Cabernet Sauvignon.
+93 eStCru 2020 Blockchain Cabernet Sauvignon.

 Lodi (\$38) Earthy, juicy, and opulent, this vibrant Cab offers up plum, licorice, and slate; aged 12 months in French oak, it's layered and dynamic, with easy tannins and a lingering espresso finish.
 The producer puts it best: "It unlocks a hybrid cloud of flavors worth their weight in binary data."We may be running it in print, but it's staying on our digital record as one to watch!
-92 SPIRITS

-Ole Smoky White Chocolate Strawberry Cream Moonshine, USA (\$22) Fresh, vibrant, and authentic aromas of strawberry mesmerize before the 35-proof liquid coats the tongue with a blanket of perfectly crafted creaminess that's certainly not too rich.
+92 SPIRITS Ole Smoky White Chocolate Strawberry Cream Moonshine, USA (\$22) Fresh, vibrant, and authentic aromas of strawberry mesmerize before the 35-proof liquid coats the tongue with a blanket of perfectly crafted creaminess that's certainly not too rich.

 Secondary notes of meringue enhance the flavor profile.
 91